-Professor Neil Price will open the conference with a keynote lecture entitled Women, weapons and witchcraft: new finds and new directions in Viking-Age archaeology, and Professor Stefan Brink will close the conference with his paper Viking Society in Scandinavia from my perspective.
+Professor Neil Price will open the conference with a keynote lecture entitled Women with weapons: in search of the female Viking, and Professor Stefan Brink will close the conference with his paper Viking Society in Scandinavia from my perspective.
 We will accept 20-30 papers to fill the conference space, and there will be sufficient time for discussion and coffee breaks.
 We will also include a poster opportunity.

 Call for papers and posters

 Papers from across the medieval period (5th-16th centuries AD) and from all geographical areas are welcomed.
 However, to reflect Aberdeen’s focus on the archaeology of the North we are particularly interested in talks on medieval archaeology that focus on the Northern Europe, for example the northern Britain, the Baltic region, Scandinavia and the North Atlantic region, and the first day of the conference will be set aside for papers on this theme.
 Papers from subjects other than archaeology, but which have a broader medieval significance, will also be considered.
 Abstracts for posters are also encouraged.